Dejah Mulipola goes deep twice as homer-happy Wildcats run-rule Ducks again

 “I just plan on hitting the ball hard and passing the bat to the next batter,” Mulipola said.
 “Not too much going on.”

-In the past, Mulipola and coach Mike Candrea said, the Wildcats slugger would be too anxious at the plate.
+In the past, Mulipola and coach Mike Candrea said, the Wildcats slugger was too anxious at the plate.
 Not anymore: Mulipola is trusting her hands, seeing the ball deep into the batters box and delivering short, quick swings.

 “She’s seeing it like a beachball right now, and put good swings on good pitches, hitting the ball hard,” Candrea said.
 “Sometimes, as a player, you get into those modes where everything slows down and it looks big.
 Sometimes it looks like an aspirin coming at you.
 So, (I) hope she can keep it going.”